anyuguo/Self-Driving-Car--Udacity-/Term2/P-PID-Controller/README.md

 #### P - proportional gain

-It controls the error proportionally.It makes car steer in proportion to the cross track error, which is CTE. ``Kp`` is multiplied by cross track error.
+It controls the error proportionally.
+It makes car steer in proportion to the cross track error, which is CTE. ``Kp`` is multiplied by cross track error.
 Applying only P control is agressive and has oscillations.

 #### I - integral gain

-It is relative to the accumulating error.It can reduce the steady state error and mitigate systematic biases. ``Ki`` is multiplied by sum of all the previous cross track error (CTE).
+It is relative to the accumulating error.
+It can reduce the steady state error and mitigate systematic biases. ``Ki`` is multiplied by sum of all the previous cross track error (CTE).

 #### D - differential gain